Dameon1/quickMongoServer/ReadMe.md

     DATABASE_URL="ENTER DATABASE URL"

 - Run 'npm start' in your terminal to get the application up and running with Nodemon.
-- Optionally you can run 'npm test' to after to ensure everything is working.
+- Optionally you can run 'npm test' after initial startup to ensure everything is working.

 ## Attention
 - The code to protect endpoints through authentication has been commented out